rob-solana/locktower/README.md

 * rollback requires exponentially more time for older votes then for newer votes.

-* Nodes can independently configure how much convergence in voting they would like to see before committing a vote to a higher lockout.
+* Nodes can independently configure a vote threshold they would like to see before committing a vote to a higher lockout.
 This allows each node to make a trade-off of risk and reward.

 ## Time